SlimCognito/Graphics-P2/Readme.txt

 Down: Move backwards
 Left: Move left
 Right: Move right
-Using Up and Down you can change the FOV
+Using Up and Down you can change the FOV, which is implicitly set at 90 degrees